TurbineCSS/Runway/readme.md

 The four layouts sizes are by default:

   - 1080px (screen size > 1096px)
-  - 960px (screen size between 1096 and 720px)
+  - 960px (screen size between 1096 and 972px)
-  - 720px (screen size between 976px and 736px)
+  - 640px (screen size between 972px and 640px)
-  - flexible (screen size > 736px)
+  - flexible (mobile devices or screen size > 640px)

-These values and the sizes of the layout cells can all be configures in the file `runway-config.cssp`.
+These values and the sizes of the layout cells can all be configured in the file `runway-config.cssp`.

   [1]: http://github.com/SirPepe/Turbine